jochasinga/gevent-intro/README.md

 When we talk about Concurrency, what we actually means is breaking a chunk of task into multiple smaller subtasks which can be managed and scheduled to run simultaneously.
 Greenlets are scheduled *cooperatively*, meaning that a greenlet gives up control when it blocks and switch into running another greenlet.
 We call this action a *context switch*.

 A context switch in gevent is done through *yielding* (as in generators).
-Take a look at the code below in which two greenlets yield control back and forth to one another when `time.sleep()` blocks.
+Take a look at the code below in which three greenlets yield control back and forth to one another when `time.sleep()` blocks.
 You will have to install `gevent` and `greenlet` with `pip install`.

 ```Python